OOPSpam/blog/_posts/2024-10-31-blocking-countries-from-accessing-your-website-using-cloudflare.md

 Because of this, Cloudflare and security professionals generally recommend layered controls, not blanket country bans.

+### Important terminology update

+> Cloudflare **no longer uses “Firewall Rules”** as a primary feature.

+The correct feature is now:  **WAF → Custom Rules**

+If a guide tells you to create a “Firewall Rule,” it is using outdated Cloudflare terminology.

 ## **When Blocking Countries *Does* Make Sense**

 Blocking access by country can be reasonable if: